maxtkc/mos-herb-site/work_w_me.md

 ![Mo Finds Tree](/assets/images/webp/mo_reaches_into_tree.webp){: style="float: right; width: 40%"}

-Schedule a consultation above to have an in-depth conversation with Mo about how herbs, dietary supports, and lifestyle shifts can support you to meet your health goals.
+Schedule a free intro call above to learn what an herbal consulatation is all about and whether or not we might be a good fit for each other.
+For most people, this is your first time meeting with a clinical herbalist and it can be helpful to talk through what you're looking for and see if I might be able to support you.

 #### What does an herbal consult look like?

-We meet for 1.5-2 hours for a thorough intake where we go through all of your body systems and see which patterns might be feeding into the symptoms you are experiencing.
-I spend ~2-3 hours afterwards researching and writing up a thorough protocol for you, which I’ll email you.
+We meet for 1.5-2 hours for a thorough conversation where we go through all of your body systems and see which patterns might be at the root of the symptoms you are experiencing.
+I spend ~2-3 hours afterwards researching and writing up a thorough protocol for you, which I’ll send to you by email.
 Once we settle on a protocol that you feel excited about, I’ll send the formulas to an apothecary to be filled, and you’ll receive your herbs in the mail.

 #### How often do we check in?

 As often as feels productive to you!
-Often, it is hard for us to track our own process -- I often see clients who forget they used to have headaches and are very pleased when we meet and they realize that their headaches are gone!
+Often, it is hard for us to track our own process -- I have clients who forget they used to have headaches and are very pleased when we meet and they realize that their headaches are gone!
 For most people, I recommend meeting once every six weeks for at least three visits and then every 3-6 months afterwards.
 However, some chronic issues can be like